notWizzy/notWizzy/README.md

 I'm a graduate student studying Applied AI at XYZ University.
 I have a strong interest in machine learning, data science, and artificial intelligence.

 **Education**:
-- B.S. in Computer Science @ University of North Carolina at Charlotte
+- Early Entry:
-- M.S. in Computer Science @ University of North Carolina at Charlotte
+-- B.S. in Computer Science @ University of North Carolina at Charlotte -- M.S. in Computer Science @ University of North Carolina at Charlotte

 **Skills**:
 - Python